PlanterApp/planter_blog/content/posts/grow-amazing-alliums/index.md

 ### Onions (and Shallots)

 Onions are what most people think of when they think of alliums.
-Onions can be sub-categorized as ‘bulbing onions’ including varieties of yellow onion, white onion, red onion, and shallots, and ‘bunching onions’ such as green onions* and Welsh onions.
-While green onions are relatively easy-peasy to grow, when it comes to growing bulbing onions successfully, you will need to determine whether to grow ‘long-day’ onions, ‘short-day’ onions, or ‘day neutral’ onions.
-This depends on where you live and how long the days are- if you grow the wrong type of onion for your area, the onion will not bulb up.
+Onions can be harvested as ‘bulbing onions’ including varieties of yellow onion, white onion, red onion, and shallots, and ‘bunching onions’ such as green onions* and Welsh onions.

+To grow bulbing onions, it's critical to determine whether to grow ‘long-day’ onions, ‘short-day’ onions, or ‘intermediate-day’ ‘day neutral’ onions.
+This depends on where you live and how many hours of daylight your garden receives in the summer:

+* **Short-day onions** form the best bulbs in southern regions with 11-12 hours of sunlight each day
+* **Intermediate-day onions** work well in regions that receive 12-14 hours sunlight
+* **Long-day onions** will form bulbs in northern regions with 14 or more hours of sunlight

+Research to find bulbing onion varieties that are well-suited for your area.

-Onions can be grown from ‘sets’ which are essentially young pre-started onions that you can purchase, or from seeds.
-Many gardeners find sets easy and you do get a bit of a head start, however if you’re comfortable starting seeds indoors give onion seeds a try- they are fairly easy too!
+Onions can be grown from ‘sets’ which are small bulbs sold in bags, ‘starts’ which are small pre-started onion plants, or from seed.
+Sets are easy to work with but they may not produce bulbs as large as onions grown from starts and seeds.
+Starts are also easy to grow, however if you’re comfortable [starting seeds indoors](https://blog.planter.garden/posts/all-about-starting-seeds-indoors/) give onion seeds a try!

-Onions can be planted before your last frost date.
-They should be planted about x inches deep into loose soil that will allow the bulbs to expand.
-Use an all-purpose fertilizer, and be sure your soil has enough sulfur- onions need sulfur to develop flavor.
+Onions can be planted outdoors before your last frost date, once the soil is workable.
+They should be planted about 1-1.5” deep into loose soil that will allow the bulbs to expand.
 Some gardeners advocate “spooning” onions - scooping some soil out from around the bulb to encourage it to grow outwards.
 This is not necessary, but if you have the time go for it!

-Onions are ready to harvest once the leaves start to fall over and dry out.
-Pull the onions out of the ground and allow them to dry completely before snipping the tops and bottoms off and wiping off any surface dirt.
-Onions that are cured can store for several months.
+Onions are ready to harvest once the leaves start to flop over.
+Pull the onions out of the ground, snip off the leaves and roots, gently wipe off any surface dirt, and leave them to dry for two weeks before storing.

 ### Chives

-If you’re looking for the easiest possible allium to grow, be sure to plant some chives!
-Chives are cold-tolerant perennial herbs that keep coming back year after year.
-Chives can be grown from seeds or purchased as transplants (or if you have a neighbor growing chives, ask if you could divide them up and take a small bunch home!)
+If you’re looking for the easiest allium to grow, be sure to plant some chives!
+Chives are hardy perennial herbs that will keep coming back year after year.
+Chives can be grown from seeds or purchased as transplants.
+Or, if you have a neighbor growing chives, ask if you could divide them and take a small clump to plant!

-Chives are best planted in the spring.
-They tend to grow best in cooler temperatures with some extra moisture- you may find their growth stalls in the summer heat only to come back again in fall.
-To harvest chives, simply use garden snips or scissors to trim off some leaves to use in salads or as a garnish.
-Chives have a very mild onion flavor- similar to green onion but more subtle.
-Later in spring chives will produce beautiful flowers- these are edible too and have the same mild oniony-flavor– or you can leave them for the bees!
+Chives are best planted in spring, as they flourish in cooler temperatures- you may find their growth stalls in the summer only to come back again in fall.
+They like loose, well draining soil and while they are drought-tolerant, they do best with consistent moisture.
+To harvest chives, simply use [garden snips](https://www.amazon.com/s?k=garden+snips) to trim off some leaves near the base of the plant.
+Chives have a mild onion flavor- similar to green onion but more delicate.
+Later in spring chives will produce beautiful flower blooms- these are edible too and have the same subtle onion-y flavor!

 ![Chive plants with small flower buds](flowering-chives.jpg)